-Harmonious graphs naturally arose in the study by Graham and Sloane [380] of modular versions of additive bases problems stemming from error-correcting codes.
-They defined a graph G with q edges to be harmonious if there is an injection f from the vertices of G to the group of integers modulo q such that when each edge xy is assigned the label $f(x) + f(y) \pmod{q}$, the resulting edge labels are distinct.
+Harmonious graphs naturally arose in the study by Graham and Sloane [445] of modular versions of additive bases problems stemming from error-correcting codes.
+They defined a graph G with q edges to be harmonious if there is an injection f from the vertices of G to the group of integers modulo q such that when each edge xy is assigned the label $f(x) + f(y) \pmod{q}$ , the resulting edge labels are distinct.
 When G is a tree, exactly one label may be used on two vertices.
-Analogous to the "parity" necessity condition for graceful graphs, Graham and Sloane proved that if a harmonious graph has an even number of edges q and the degree of every vertex is divisible by 2^k then q is divisible by 2^{k+1} .
+Analogous to the "parity" necessity condition for graceful graphs, Graham and Sloane proved that if a harmonious graph has an even number of edges q and the degree of every vertex is divisible by $2^{k+1}$ .
 Thus, for example, a book with seven pages (i.e., the cartesian product of the complete bipartite graph $K{1,7}$ and a path of length 1) is not harmonious.
-Liu and Zhang [620] have generalized this condition as follows: if a harmonious graph with q edges has degree sequence d_1, d_2, \ldots, d_p then $\gcd(d_1, d_2, \ldots d_p, q)$ divides q(q-1)/2.
+Liu and Zhang [738] have generalized this condition as follows: if a harmonious graph with q edges has degree sequence $d_1, d_2, \ldots, d_p$ then $gcd(d_1, d_2, \ldots d_p, q)$ divides q(q-1)/2.
 They have also proved that every graph is a subgraph of a harmonious graph.
-More generally, Sethuraman and Elumalai [779] have shown that any given set of graphs G_1, G_2, \ldots, G_t can be embedded in a graceful or harmonious graph.
-Determining whether a graph has a harmonious labeling was shown to be NP-complete by Auparajita, Dulawat, and Rathore in 2001 (see [518]).
+More generally, Sethuraman and Elumalai [924] have shown that any given set of graphs $G_1, G_2, \ldots, G_t$ can be embedded in a graceful or harmonious graph.
+Determining whether a graph has a harmonious labeling was shown to be NP-complete by Auparajita, Dulawat, and Rathore in 2001 (see [618]).

-Over the past three decades in excess of 1000 papers have spawned a bewildering array of graph labeling methods.
+Over the past four decades in excess of 1000 papers have spawned a bewildering array of graph labeling methods.
 Despite the unabated procession of papers, there are few general results on graph labelings.
 Indeed, the papers focus on particular classes of graphs and methods, and feature ad hoc arguments.
 In part because many of the papers have appeared in journals not widely available, frequently the same classes of graphs have been done by several authors and in some cases the same terminology is used for different concepts.
 In this article, we survey what is known about numerous graph labeling methods.
 The author requests that he be sent preprints and reprints as well as corrections for inclusion in the updated versions of the survey.

-Earlier surveys, restricted to one or two labeling methods, include [159], [175], [495], [346], and [348].
-The book edited by Acharya, Arumugam, and Rosa [16] includes a variety of labeling methods that we do not discuss in this survey.
-The extension of graceful labelings to directed graphs arose in the characterization of finite neofields by Hsu and Keedwell [445], [446].
-The relationship between graceful digraphs and a variety of algebraic structures including cyclic difference sets, sequenceable groups, generalized complete mappings, near-complete mappings, and neofields is discussed in [179] and [180].
-The connection between graceful labelings and perfect systems of difference sets is given in [162].
-Labeled graphs serve as useful models for a broad range of applications such as: coding theory, x-ray crystallography, radar, astronomy, circuit design, communication network addressing, data base management, and models for constraint programming over finite domains-see [176], [177], [895], [710], [855], [856], and [648] for details.
-Terms and notation not defined below follow that used in [237] and [346].
+Earlier surveys, restricted to one or two labeling methods, include [192], [209], [592], [406], and [408].
+The book edited by Acharya, Arumugam, and Rosa [17] includes a variety of labeling methods that we do not discuss in this survey.
+The relationship between graceful digraphs and a variety of algebraic structures including cyclic difference sets, sequenceable groups, generalized complete mappings, near-complete mappings, and neofields is discussed in [213] and [214].
+The connection between graceful labelings and perfect systems of difference sets is given in [195].
+Bloom and Hsu BH3 extended the notion of graceful labeling to directed graphs.
+(See also [258]).
+Labeled graphs serve as useful models for a broad range of applications such as: coding theory, x-ray crystallog-raphy, radar, astronomy, circuit design, communication network addressing, data base management, secret sharing schemes, and models for constraint programming over finite domains-see [210], [211], [1052], [845], [1006], [1007], [996] and [774] for details.
+Terms and notation not defined below follow that used in [278] and [406].